 How to Best Deal With Begging

-Beggars come in all shapes and sizes in India, and they have many different methods of pulling at your heart strings in an attempt to get money.
+Beggars come in all shapes and sizes in India, and they have many different methods of pulling at your heartstrings in an attempt to get money.
 Visitors to India should give some advance thought as to how to react to begging.
 Unfortunately, too many foreigners feel that they MUST do something to help them.
 The beggars are also often quite persistent and won’t take no for an answer.
 As a result, tourists start doling out money.
 But should they?

 While it can seem heartless, it's usually best to ignore beggars in India.
 There are so many that even if you want to give them, it’s not possible to give to them all.
 Another common problem is that if you give to one beggar, such a gesture will quickly attract others.
 The reality is that, as a foreigner, you're not responsible for solving India's problems (and Indians don't want or expect you to).

 Also, do keep in mind that the beggars can be very deceptive, even the children.
 While they may be all smiles or pleading faces, they could very well be speaking rudely to you in their own language.

 Tips for Giving